 - Grand Palais/Trocadero

-Languages available for audio commentary: French, English, Spanish, German, Italian, Japanese, Russian and Chinese.
+Languages available for audio commentary: English, French, Italian, Spanish, Russian, German, Japanese, Arabic, Brazilian Portuguese, Korean or Mandarin.

 - The "Paris Grand Tour": Lasts 2 hours 15 minutes and shuttles visitors around many of the city's most popular sites, including the Louvre Museum, Eiffel Tower, and the Arc de Triomphe.